jeremycastelli/Wordpress-new-project-config/readme.md

 ##Changelog

+###v1.3.3
+- recursively clone submodules in theme repository
+- Remove twentyfifteen and twentysixteen themes

 ###v1.3.2
 - fixe a mySQL issue
-- Remove twentythirteen and twentyfourteen theme
+- Remove twentythirteen and twentyfourteen themes
 - Update fetching of the new H5BP .htaccess

 ###v1.3.1